howarewoo/expo-next-monorepo/README.md

 ### Packages

 - [`packages/eslint-config`](./packages/eslint-config) - Preconfigured ESLint configuration for each app or package.
 - [`packages/surfaces`](./packages/surfaces) - Shared React Native domain-logic for apps, using both `ui` and `eslint-config` packages.
-Currently uses "use client" for all components to enable next reuse.
 - [`packages/ui`](./packages/ui) - Shared React Native UI components for apps, using the `eslint-config` package.

-Currently uses "use client" for all components to enable next reuse.
+All packages currently add "use client" after bundling to allow use in Next.
+Preserving directives per file is in the works.

 ## 👷 Workflows